- Tribal Judicial Institute

 - Tribal Court Assistance Program

-- Resources / Links
+- Resources / Publications

 - Contact Us

 The Indian Law Certificate Program is designed to provide specialized instruction to students who are interested and invested in Indian law and who will seek to practice in an arena in which Indian law issues predominate or are central to the problems that the students will face.
 The law school recognizes the special and unique relevance these courses provide to a program of law for students intending to practice in North Dakota and across the northern plains.

 The certificate will be awarded to School of Law students simultaneously with the J.D. degree and will be reflected on the student’s law school transcript.

 Two Required Courses: Students are required to complete both of these courses in order to secure the certificate.
 They are typically offered every year, Federal Indian Law in the fall and Tribal Law in the spring.
 It is strongly recommended, but not required, that students complete the require courses during their second year of study.

 Primary Courses (Any 7 Credits): Students are required to complete a total of 7 credits in primary courses related to Indian law.
 Students may also use independent study projects to count toward the 7 required credits with the advanced permission of the Certificate Director.